 What’s your preferred working style?

-With this question, an employer may be trying to determine whether or not you’re a good culture fit for the role.
+With this question, an employer may be trying to determine whether or not you’re a good cultural fit for the role.
 Try to be honest with your answer, even if you aren’t certain it’s what they want to hear.

 A working style mismatch can be difficult to overcome once you’ve settled into your new job.
-Remember that your interview question answers should help the interviewer decide if you’ll fit into the role well.
+Remember that your interview answers should help the interviewer decide if you’ll fit into the role well.
 This means that dishonest answers can make your life harder in the long run.

 How do you handle constructive criticism?